ianstormtaylor/slate/lib/components/Readme.md

 `Content` handles things attaching event listeners to the DOM and triggering updates based on events.
 However, it does not have any awareness of "plugins" as a concept, bubbling all of that logic up to the `Editor` itself.

 You'll notice there are **no** `Block` or `Inline` components.
 That's because those rendering components are provided by the user, and rendered directly by the `Content` component.
 You can find the default renderers in the [`Core`](../plugins/core.js) plugin's logic.

+#### Editor

+The `Editor` is the highest-level component that you render from inside your application.
+Its goal is to present a very clean API for the user, and to encapsulate all of the plugin-level logic.

+Many of the properties passed into the editor are combined to create a plugin of its own, that is given the highest priority.
+This makes overriding core logic super simple, without having to write a separate plugin.

 #### Text